mohammedzed/Web-Publication/README.md

 Web-Scraping
 ---------------------
-In this project I scrape the data from the google scholar profile (google scholar does not provide an Application Programing Interface-(API)) in the google scholar profile page I scrape citation table all the publication data the scholar affilication and the scholar photo and stroe the information in the MySQL database using php.In this project i use javascript, node.js, json and php.
+In this project I scrape the data from the google scholar profile (google scholar does not provide an Application Programing Interface-(API)) in the google scholar profile page I scrape citation table all the publication data (Title,Author,Venu,Cited by and year) the scholar affilication and the scholar photo and store the information in the MySQL database using php.In this project i use javascript, node.js, json and php.
 How to operate the project files:
 ---------------------
 Find the Read me file inside each of the Interface and Web-Scraping folder that have the node.js commands of how to operate the project.